-Try that again from Meaningful Mama: Our kids are not always going to get it right on the first try.
+Try that again from Sacra Parental: Our kids are not always going to get it right on the first try.
 Why not use this to show them grace and give them an opportunity to give the desired response/expected behavior?

 That’s interesting.
 Tell me more from Pritchard Ministries: Let’s face it, our kids are going to come to us with hard things sometimes.
 Rather than panic, and make them instantly feel like they have made the wrong choice in coming to us, let’s practice saying this in a calm voice ahead of time.